 Thanksgiving Days (x2)

-Sick time will not exceed 3wks per year.
+Provider vacation time off IS paid and will not exceed 2wks per year.

-*or the weekday before/after if the holiday falls on a weekend.Electronic bank transfers are accepted and preferred (via Zelle or other direct payment from bank to bank), but other forms of payments may be discussed.
-Returned payments will be subject to a $40 fee, payable in cash before your child can return to care.
-Receipts provided upon request only.Drop-off and pick-up can sometimes be chaotic and/or exciting.
+*or the weekday before/after if the holiday falls on a weekend.Drop-off and pick-up can sometimes be chaotic and/or exciting.
 Since Covid-19’s entrance to the mix, safety measures have been added.
 Parents should restrict drop-off/pick-up to no further than the foyer, and allow time and space for the next family coming and going.
 Please be conscientious of your presence and how it affects all of the children during these transitions and make them as quick and smooth as possible.
 If your child is attending for the day, there are NO drop offs allowed AFTER 9a.
 Children picked up early cannot return for the day.
 If your child is NOT attending for the day, please notify me, or I will contact you to verify, for the well-being of the child.
 DON'T FORGET TO SIGN IN AND OUT EVERY DAY, INCLUDING THE TIME.These policies are subject to change without notice.